The Classic Safari

 Jongomero is situated far to the South of the park and it feels like we have all of Africa to ourselves as we roam the riverine areas and hills.
-Birding is quite spectacular, with the park boasting some 500 different species of birds, including the Ruaha Red-billed hornbill which is unique to the park.
+Birding is quite spectacular, with the park boasting some 570 different species of birds, including the Ruaha Red-billed hornbill and Ruaha Chat, which are unique to the park.
 Ruaha is an ecological convergence for Northern and Southern species of mammal and is also one of the few areas where Greater and Lesser Kudu can be seen.
 Game drives in Ruaha are unique and cater for the safari connoisseur, and with the bush luxury of Jongomero as our base, we can enjoy a most exclusive and rewarding safari experience.
 Dawn game walks are an absolute must; experience the warmth of the African sun warming your back as you navigate the dry river beds and listen to your expert guide tell you fascinating and often bizarre stories of the local flora, fauna, insects, birds and animals.

 Booked in advance, we offer Walking Safaris in Ruaha, the authentic African experience.
 Arrive at the exclusive wilderness camp either by road or by foot and settle in with a hot bucket showers, before meeting around the camp fire for a sundowner and dinner.
 After sampling our bush cuisine, sleep under the stars of a small dome star gazer tent with a basin and hand towel outside.
 The next morning make your way back to camp having experienced a true African camping safari in the mighty Ruaha for one night.

 Day 4: Jongomero, Ruaha National Park – Siwandu, Selous Game Reserve